Property Tax Protection Program

 Days with an ARB Hearing

 The ARB is forced to meet until every formal appeal is heard and resolved, though they will also meet monthly to deal with corrections to the roll of appraisal.
 In 2023, the board met for a record of 77 days.
-This was almost double the 2022 number of 41 meetings.
-This was in spite of adding a whole new board to the mix, indicating that taxpayers are taking their formal appeals very seriously.
+This was almost double the 2022 total of 41 meetings.
+In 2024, the number fell back to normal, with 48 meeting days.
+This was impressive, considering that an entire trio was removed from rotation.

 ARB CompensationSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.